UCSB-CS-Graduate-Representatives/UCSB-CS-Graduate-Representatives.github.io/positions/index.md

 <h2 id="department_day_committee">Department Day Committee</h2>

 This representative will work with faculty and staff in the organization of our first department day event, which will be a full-day department-wise event showcasing the great work done in our department.
 In particular, this student will work as the Program Committee (PC) Chair for the research track of the event, which replaces our former Graduate Student Workshop on Computing (GSWC).

+<h2 id="diversity_committee">Diversity Committee</h2>

+The Diversity Committee is responsible for coordinating outreach and diversity efforts in the department.
+The graduate student representative will attend the Diversity Committee meetings and provide input, as the representative acts as the interface between the committee and diversity-promoting groups within the department, such as Women in Computer Science (WiCS).